 Set up the beginning of your route by either using an address or by dropping a pin, then connect the two points using the Add Directions function.
 Now the creativity begins, drag that route around to the most interesting looking roads and create your masterpiece.
 Those POIs noted above can be included in your route by dropping custom-titled pinpoints.
 When reviewing the route on My Maps, you can display statistics such as mileage, approximate time to complete the route (not including break times, more on that below) and turn-by-turn directions.

 When collaborating with a buddy, you can use the share function of My Maps.
 With this feature both of you have access to work on the same map/route and provide suggestions throughout the development process.
 A disadvantage to My Maps is that there is a limit to how many routes, how many times you can drag a route, and the number of pinpoints you can use per map.
 This doesn’t mean that you are completely limited as you can create multiple maps if you do have a long or multi-day route.
-Another great option is to move your track over to the Garmin Basecamp program where it is easier to make multiple manipulations but more on that later.
+Another great option is to move your track over to the Garmin Basecamp program where it is easier to make multiple manipulations or connect multiple routes but more on that later.

 No roads on the particular route you are trying to create?
 See something interesting on that satellite view or from a previous scouting mission and want to try and include it in your mapping?
 There is a function to add Lines to the Google My Map route, which will give you a distance measurement when you are done.
 You can customize the color and width of the Line to set it apart from the road map.
 These Lines can also be loaded and displayed on most GPS devices.
 Another nice feature is a measurement tool.
 The tool functions like the Line creation process but after your measurement is complete, it is automatically deleted from the map.